 Simple English definitions for legal terms

-Read a random definition: patentable combination
+Read a random definition: traditional public forum

 A long-term capital gain is when you make a profit by selling something you own, like a stock or a piece of land, that you've had for more than a year.
 It's different from short-term capital gain, which is when you sell something you've owned for less than a year.
 Long-term capital gain is usually taxed at a lower rate than short-term capital gain.